jenova-marie/ninshubur/README.md

 ## 🏛️ Phase I — The Scrape (Gathering)

-This is the part that turns Discord into an archive of the High Priestesses' teaching.
-The bot listens to the gateway in real time *and* walks history backwards in batch — but **only persists messages whose author is in `USER_IDS`**.
+This is the part that turns Discord into an archive of the High Priestesses' teaching. **It runs only when invoked from the command line.** Each invocation logs into Discord, walks the configured channels' history through the REST API, persists messages whose author is in `USER_IDS`, and disconnects.
+There is no continuous listener and no background process between runs.

 ### How it picks what to scrape